cristobaltapia/sajou/docs/index.rst

 Although currently only 2D models are implemented, the code has been designed with 3D support in mind, and will be implemented at some point in the future.
-In a similar way, the element library should be expanded in the future, implementing diverse useful elements like plates or shells.
+In a similar way, the element library should be expanded in the future, implementing diverse and useful elements like plates or shells.

 .. note:: Sajou is currently in a very early stage of development.
 As such, expect major bugs, radical
     changes in the API, inexplicably burn down of your computer and sudden deaths of kittens.
 Use under your own